AdobeDocs/campaign-web.en/help/v8/reporting/direct-mail.md

 ![Delivery statistics graph showing success rates, errors, and quarantines.](assets/direct-mail-delivery-stats.png){zoomable="yes"}

-+++Learn more on Direct mail campaign report metrics.
++++Learn more about Direct mail campaign report metrics.

 * **[!UICONTROL Message sent]**: Total number of messages to be delivered after delivery preparation.
 * **[!UICONTROL Success]**: Number of messages processed successfully compared to the number of messages to be delivered.